getramki/serverless-rag/readme.md

 In Generative AI, Retrieval-Augmented Generation (RAG) is a method to generate response by LLM by giving it context from an authoritative knowledge base.
 This repo shows how to implement a RAG with event based Serverless Architecture on AWS.

+We convert the knowledge base which is in natural language like PDF files into embedding vectors which can be stored in the vector database.
+On vector databse we can do semantic search, that is, we can find the data which will have same meaning mathematically to our answer for the query which we give.

+To convert the data in natural language we have to use an embedding model, in our case we use "Amazon-Titan-Text-Embedding" model which is available as serverless offering on Amzon Bedrock.
+Ingesting the data in vector database after converting natural language data into embedding vectors is done by Ingesting Lambda function in this repo.

+Once the data is ingested into vector database we can query it.
+The query in natural language is again turned into a vector and searched over the vector database.
+The result is turned back in natural language and it will be given as context to LLM to create a response to the query.
+This is done by Query Lambda function in this repo.
 ___

 ### LanceDB - A Vector Database